Towards Ontology-driven development with derived data, process, object, and message models.

 Single value assumption

 The Financial Industry Business Data Model transforms all FIBO data properties into Data Items and entity attributes.
-FIBO ontologists did not intend Multi-valued data properties, because they already define wrapper classes for amounts, dates, and other types.
-This transformation configuration is trading off complete accuracy for clarity and (business) user-friendliness of the enterprise data model.
+FIBO ontologists did not intend multi-valued data properties because they already define wrapper classes by amount, date, and other types.
+This transformation configuration is trading off complete accuracy for the enterprise data model’s clarity and (business) user-friendliness.

 Parent Data Items

-The extended property Parent Data Item refers to a higher level data item.
+The extended property Parent Data Item refers to a higher-level data item.
 For example, Common Name has the parent data item Name.

 OWL enables the ontologist to define hierarchies of data and object properties.
 The Logical Data Model cannot express these semantics.
 Therefore, FIB-DM preserves the rdfs:subPropertyOf as an extended attribute.